vivaria/edisonrul.ing/README.md

 ## VENGEFUL SHINOBI

-*   "Vengeful Shinobi's" effect is a Trigger Effect.
+*   "Vengeful Shinobi"'s effect is a Trigger Effect.
-*   If an effect is Chained to "Vengeful Shinobi's" effect, and changes it to Defense Position or removes it from the field, you still draw a card.
+*   If an effect is Chained to "Vengeful Shinobi"'s effect, and changes it to Defense Position or removes it from the field, you still draw a card.

 ## VENNOMINAGA THE DEITY OF POISONOUS SNAKES